necrotic7/Image-WebCrawler/README.md

 You can use this WebCrawler function to scrap images from Bing or Sogou.

-Input this command in your terminal to start the function.
+Input the command in your terminal to start the function.

 ```
 python bing.py